 Monetary policy is tricky.
 It can take over a year for it to have its full effects on the economy.

 Banks can misread economic data, as the Fed did in 2006.
 It thought the subprime mortgage meltdown would only affect housing.
 It waited to lower the fed funds rate.
 By the time the Fed lowered rates, it was already too late.

 Central banks regulate their members.
 They require enough reserves to cover potential loan losses.
 They are responsible for ensuring financial stability and protecting depositors' funds.

 In 2010, the Dodd-Frank Wall Street Reform Act gave more regulatory authority to the Fed.
 It created the Consumer Financial Protection Agency.
 That gave regulators the power to split up large banks, so they don't become "too big to fail."
 It eliminates loopholes for hedge funds and mortgage brokers.
 The Volcker Rule prohibits banks from owning hedge funds.
 It bans them from using investors' money to buy risky derivatives for their own profit.

+Dodd-Frank also established the Financial Stability Oversight Council.
 It warns of risks that affect the entire financial industry.
 It can also recommend that the Federal Reserve regulate any non-bank financial firms.

-Provide Financial Services
+Providing Financial Services